RMAX Straddle Strategy

 RMAX (RE/MAX Holdings, Inc.), in the Real Estate sector, (Real Estate - Services industry), listed on NYSE.

-RE/MAX Holdings, Inc. operates as a franchisor of real estate and mortgage brokerage services in the United States, Canada, and internationally.
+RE/MAX Holdings, Inc. operates as a franchisor of real estate brokerage services in the United States, Canada, and internationally.
 The company operates through three segments: Real Estate, Mortgage, and Marketing Funds.
-It offers real estate brokerage franchising services under the RE/MAX brand; mortgage brokerage services to real estate brokers, real estate professionals, mortgage professionals, and other investors under the Motto Mortgage brand; and mortgage loan processing software and services under the wemlo brand.
-In addition, the company provides First mobile app, which integrates a suite of digital products that enables agents, brokers, and teams to establish and manage client relationships; RE/MAX University platform, a learning hub designed to help each agent in their professional expertise; and Booj platform.
-The company was founded in 1973 and is headquartered in Denver, Colorado.
+The Real Estate segment comprises real estate brokerage franchising services under the RE/MAX brand name, along with corporate-wide shared services.
+The Mortgage segment includes brokerage franchising services to real estate brokers, real estate professionals, mortgage professionals, and other investors under the Motto Mortgage brand name; and mortgage loan processing software and services under the wemlo brand name.
+The Marketing Funds segment manages marketing campaigns and agent marketing technology.
+The company also provides the BoldTrail platform, which integrates a suite of digital products that enables agents, brokers, and teams to establish, manage, and grow client relationships; and the RE/MAX University platform, a learning hub designed to help each agent with their professional expertise.

 What is a straddle on RMAX?